GMOs are transgenic plants or organisms carrying foreign genes.

 1. Unsafe for living

-- GMOs are not considered safe for humans, and other living beings as well as the environment.
+- GMOs are not considered safe for humans, other living beings, and the environment.

 - Though the early outcomes are beneficial and magical, the after-effects can be quite hazardous and drastic.

 - In short, GMOs act as a short-term solution to a problem and create long-term problems.